danawanzer/stats-with-jamovi/_main.md

+## What is the t-test?

+The t-test looks at difference in means between two things (e.g., groups, time, observations).
+There are three different types of t-tests:

+1. The **one-sample t-test** tests how sample mean relates to the population mean.

+2. The **independent t-test** has *independent* groups.
+The participants or things in group 1 are *not* the same as the participants or things in group 2.

+3. The **dependent t-test** has *dependent* or *paired* data.
+The dependent variable is measured at two different times or for two different conditions for all participants or things.

+This chapter will focus on the independent t-test and the next chapter will discuss the dependent t-test.

 ## What is the independent t-test?

 The independent t-test is used to test the difference in our dependent variable between two different groups of observations.
 Our grouping variable is our independent variable.
 In other words, we use the independent t-test when we have a research question with a **continuous dependent variable** and a **categorical independent variable with two categories in which different participants are in each category**.